-Rebecca Louise Carter is an associate professor at Brown University, jointly appointed in the Department of Anthropology and the Urban Studies Program.
-Carter received a doctorate in anthropology from the University of Michigan in 2010 and also holds an undergraduate degree from Northwestern University (with a dual major in psychology and art theory and practice).
+Rebecca Louise Carter is an associate professor of anthropology at Brown University.
+Carter received her Ph.D. in anthropology from the University of Michigan in 2010 and has a B.A. from Northwestern University in psychology and art theory and practice.
 Prior to joining the faculty at Brown, Carter completed a two-year postdoctoral fellowship (ACLS New Faculty Fellow, 2011-2013), and was a lecturer in the department of Anthropology and Sociology at Middle Tennessee State University (2009-2011).

 Rebecca Louise Carter.
 Prayers for the People: Homicide and Humanity in the Crescent City.
 University of Chicago Press, 2019. |